StevenCostiou/Pharo-Object-Centric-Tutorial/README.md

 # Pharo Object Centric Breakpoint Tutorial

-This tutorial starts by an `Installation` part and is followed by a `Tutorial` part.
+This installation procedure concerns you if you are using a standard Pharo 9 image.
-If you use the experimental image, then you can directly start with the `Tutorial` part.
+If you are using the object-centric experimental image, then you can directly start the Tutorial.

 ## Installation

-If you use the experiment image, you can skip this part and directly go to the `Tutorial` part.

 First, download a fresh Pharo 9 image and load new tools:
 ```Smalltalk